 Lizzy is perhaps equally well-known, however, as a thoughtful, compassionate and modest individual, who has worked tirelessly to advance trail running opportunities for women, and for all runners in her adopted second home of Nepal.

 Recently, Lizzy has added a new title to her diverse resume—Race Director for one of the Alps’ newest trail events, the Ultra Tour Monte Rosa (UTMR).
 Her talent and firsthand experience running the mountain paths that make up the Tour de Monte Rosa led her to design a challenging course for the UTMR.
-After holding a “Zero Edition” last year, UTMR will celebrate its first official edition September 1-3, 2016.
+After holding a “Zero Edition” in 2015, UTMR celebrates its first official edition September 1-3, 2016.

 Growing up in England, Lizzy first traveled to the Swiss Alps with her family as a child and developed a passion for these mountains over the years.
 She trained to be an environmental scientist and worked at the British Antarctic Survey, but left her career to focus on ultra and endurance running full-time.
 Now she is in Switzerland as much as she is in any one place, and devotes much of her time to running, skiing and climbing.

 The UTMR course starts in Cervinia, Italy at the foot of the Matterhorn’s southern side.
 Runners then follow a route encircling the striking Monte Rosa massif that finishes in the alpine village of Grächen, Switzerland.
 There are two race choices, both of which have the same distance of 116 kilometers and 7,500 meters of elevation gain.
 The first option is the Stage Race, which allows participants to complete the course in three days, taking on about 30-40 kilometers each day.
 The second option is the Ultra Marathon.
 The full course must be completed within the 30-hour time limit.